fbpx

 With your raster image selected, go to the Path menu and select Trace Bitmap (Shift+Alt+B).

-In the dialog, select “Color Quantization,” and set your Colors to 2.
+For most laser cutting purposes, you’ll want to select “Color Quantization” and set the number of colors to 2, but play around with this feature to find what yields the best result for your design.
 You’ll want to adjust the rest of the settings according to your image.
 Keep an eye on the window that shows what you’re changing as you change it.
 When you’ve got everything dialed in, click “Update” and “OK”, and close this dialog.

 Your image is now a vector object with paths and nodes.
 You need to delete the original image.
 It’s hiding behind the traced version.
 Select your vector object and move it to the side.
 You can now delete the raster image.